 That doesn't mean it has stellar battery life by any stretch though, as it will still struggle to last the day.
-It's only saved by the fact that most of the other top phones - the HTC 10, Huawei P9 and LG G5 - all can't manage the same thing either, the handsets all desperately trying to fire more pixels in the screen or update more apps to provide a richer experience.
+It's only saved by the fact that most of the other top phones of the period - the HTC 10, Huawei P9 and LG G5 - all can't manage the same thing either, the handsets all desperately trying to fire more pixels in the screen or update more apps to provide a richer experience.

 What is cool is that Apple now provides more info as to what's going on behind the scenes with the battery.
 Not only does it tell you what's been nabbing all your power in the last 24 hours / week, but it will also tell you how much of that was background and foreground effort.